loloDawit/RESTfullAPI/README.md

 # RESTFulAPI Project
-# Application that solely usesNode.js library without any additional framework and library.
+Application that solely uses Node.js library without any additional framework and library.